 In 1970, he created his first sculpture, On Deck, which began yet another phase of O’Meilia’s career.
 After starting small, he graduated to greater-than-life-size monuments, beginning with his first commissioned piece, Roughnecks (1979), which stands in Tulsa’s Mid-Continent Building.
 Oil Patch Warrior (1991), which resides in England’s Sherwood Forest, was O’Meilia’s first international monument.

-O’Meilia has won 26 regional and national awards for both oil and watercolor.
-He has been a member of the American Watercolor Society since 1965, and is a member of the Watercolor USA Honor Society.
-He is also a colleague of the National Sculpture Society in New York.
+O’Meilia won 26 regional and national awards for both oil and watercolor.
+He was a lifetime member of the American Watercolor Society, and a member of the Watercolor USA Honor Society.
+He was also a colleague of the National Sculpture Society in New York.